pedrouid/hyperapp-crypto/README.md

 # hyperapp-crypto

-The most 2018 static web app using Hyperapp.js bundled with Parcel.js to show cryptocurrency prices
+The most 2018 static web app using Hyperapp.js bundled with Parcel.js to show cryptocurrency prices (source: api.coinmarketcap.com)

 `npm start` to develop on localhost